Naby Keita: Liverpool agree club record deal for Leipzig midfielder for July 2018

 - From the section Football

-Liverpool have agreed a club record deal to sign RB Leipzig midfielder Naby Keita, with the player officially joining in July 2018.
+Liverpool have confirmed a deal to sign RB Leipzig's Naby Keita, with the midfielder moving to Anfield in July 2018.

-The Reds have agreed to pay the £48m release clause that will allow him to move next summer, plus an undisclosed premium.
+The Reds have agreed to pay the £48m release clause that will allow the 22-year-old to move next summer, plus an undisclosed premium.

-The 22-year-old had been one of Jurgen Klopp's primary targets this summer, but Leipzig had refused to sell.
+Keita had been one of Liverpool boss Jurgen Klopp's primary targets this summer, but Leipzig refused to sell.

-The deal will surpass the £35m paid to Newcastle for Andy Carroll in 2011.
+The deal surpasses the record £35m paid to Newcastle for Andy Carroll in 2011.

+"My commitment to RBL remains absolute for the remainder of my time at the club.
+Having my future resolved means I can now focus on helping RBL achieve great things this season.

+"Until I join my new club, next summer, I will remain an interested supporter from a distance."

-The German side finished second behind champions Bayern Munich in the Bundesliga last season, allowing them to qualify for the Champions League group stage.
+RB Leipzig finished second behind Bayern Munich in the Bundesliga last season, meaning they qualified for the Champions League group stage.

-Liverpool had already had two offers for the Guinea international rejected this summer - the second understood to be around £70m - but now a compromise deal has been reached where Leipzig keep their prize asset this season and manager Klopp gets the player next summer.
+Liverpool had already had two offers for the Guinea international rejected this summer - the second understood to be about £70m - but now a compromise deal has been reached where Leipzig keep their prize asset this season and Klopp gets the player next summer.

 So far this summer, Liverpool have signed winger Mohamed Salah from Roma for £34m, full-back Andrew Robertson from Hull for £8m and striker Dominic Solanke after his contract at Chelsea expired.